equinix-labs/terraform-equinix-fabric-connection-aws/examples/network-edge-device-connection/README.md

 # Network Edge Device Connection Example

-This example demonstrates usage of the Equinix Connection module to establish a non-redundant Equinix Fabric L2 Connection from a Equinix Network Edge device to AWS Direct Connect.
+This example demonstrates usage of the Equinix Connection AWS module to establish a non-redundant Equinix Fabric L2 Connection from a Equinix Network Edge device to AWS Direct Connect.
 It will:

-- Create Equinix Fabric l2 connection with 200 Mbps bandwidth
+- Create Equinix Fabric l2 connection with 200 Mbps bandwidth.
-- Approve AWS connection request
+- Approve AWS connection request.
-- Create AWS private virtual interface
+- Create AWS private virtual interface.
-- Create AWS virtual gateway
+- Create AWS virtual gateway.
-- Configure BGP session from AWS VIF to your Network Edge device
+- Configure BGP session from AWS VIF to your Network Edge device.

 ## Usage